paulrayner/exploreddd.github.com/src/speakers/thomas-pierrain.md

       <p class="copy"><strong>Co-facilitated with <a href="bruno-boucard.html">Bruno Boucard</a></strong></p>

-      <p class="copy">Let's take a very common legacy application: procedural code everywhere, anemic domain logic fully entangled with technical concerns and code.
+      <p class="copy">Let’s take a very common legacy application: procedural code everywhere, anemic domain logic fully entangled with technical concerns and code.
 Nothing but classical stuff, right?
-Our mission for this truly interactive live-coding session will be to identify and extract the core domain logic out of this tar pit in order to add a new feature that has been desperately asked by our business since months.</p>
+Our mission for this session will be to identify and extract the core domain logic out of this tar pit in order to fix a bug that has cost our business money for months.
+While we will live-code, we will focus and explain some of the DDD tactical patterns we will use in the process.</p>

-      <p class="copy">Last but not least, we will clean the situation for the years to come by properly splitting the domain code from the technical one using the Hexagonal Architecture pattern.
-Ready to help us in that journey?</p>
+      <p class="copy">Last but not least, we will clean the situation for the years to come by properly splitting the domain code from the technical using the Hexagonal Architecture pattern.</p>

       <a class="btn" href="https://ti.to/explore-ddd-conference/2017">Buy Tickets</a>